Italian wine exports declined in 2025, “heavily impacted” by US tariffs and the resulting dollar devaluation, new data suggests.

 Combine business intelligence and editorial excellence to reach engaged professionals across 36 leading media platforms.

-The US market for Italian wine shrank 9.2% in value to €1.76bn, losing €178m and driving nearly 60% of the overall deficit, according to the UIV’s analysis.
+Italian wine exports to the US shrank 9.2% in value terms to €1.76bn, losing €178m and driving nearly 60% of the overall deficit, according to the UIV’s analysis.

 “The ‘wake-up call’ provided by the tariffs obliges us to put our own house in order and, at the same time, broaden our horizons to third-party markets, through commercial activism, a managerial approach, and strategic collaboration with institutions,” Lamberto Frescobaldi, president of the UIV, said.